 to Work Data

 verify, update and/or maintain return to work (RTW) data in the claims

-policy applies to MCO and Field Operations staff.
+policy applies to MCO and claims services staff.

-work restriction(s).
+restriction(s).
 This may include an IW that has returned to the workplace with

 restrictions, but is participating in a vocational rehabilitation plan such as:

 Return to Work.

 anticipated date the IW may be able to return to employment.

 The last date the IW reported to work prior to taking time off, regardless of

 the length of time the IW worked on that date.

 to Work Data:

 Data that includes any combination of the dates related to return to work, last